NEED TO KNOW: What additional child care funding means for states

 NEED TO KNOW (AND DO!): Hearings in the House

 Child care is on the debate stage, and in Congress!
-Next week, on Thursday, February 6, two child care-focused hearings will be held; check them out and .
+Next week, on Thursday, February 6, two child care-focused hearings will be held; check them out here and here.
 You can engage by following #ChildCare4All on Tuesday, February 4 and Thursday, February 6, where you will join lots of national organizations working together to build bipartisan momentum for increasing access to high-quality child care that is affordable for families!

 NEED TO KNOW: College Affordability Act